niko-tangan/lawadvisor-technical-exam/README.md

 > [!NOTE]
-> A Docker container w.as considered at first but due to a lack of time was not tested.
+> A Docker container was considered at first but due to a lack of time was not tested.
 The dockerfile and docker-compose.yml files are still in this repo, however.

 ### Steps (assuming you are in the root directory)
 1. Go to the app directory: `cd todolist_api`